clojure/clojure/README.txt

 = Building Clojure-contrib =

-If you downloaded a release distribution or pre-compiled JAR, you don't need to do anything.
+If you downloaded a release distribution or pre-compiled JAR, you do NOT need to build anything.

 If you downloaded the sources from Github, you will need Apache Maven (2.0 or higher) to run the build.
 See http://maven.apache.org/

+AFTER version 1.2.0, clojure-contrib is divided into many small modules.

-Run the following command in this directory:
+To build all the modules, run the following command in this directory:

-    mvn package
+    mvn install

-This will produce the file target/clojure-contrib-${VERSION}.jar that you can add to your Java classpath.
+This will compile and test all modules and store them in your local Maven repository cache (usually $HOME/.m2/repository).

+There is also an "uberjar" containing all compiled modules at ./modules/complete/target/complete-$VERSION-jar-with-dependencies.jar

 Additional build commands are available: